SamuelJansen/Application/README.md

 # Application
-A desktop framework based on python
+A desktop framework based on python.

 Example: Chess game